KOSASIH/El-Mahrosa.Teos-Sovereign-System/docs/architecture.md

 - **Sovereign Policy:** TEOS Egypt Sovereign License (TESL)

 ⚠️ Commercial/government use requires written permission from Ayman Seif / Elmahrosa International.

-Would you like me to also prepare a **visual legend** section under the diagram (explaining what each color means: green = core, blue = modules, gold = audit, purple = UI) so contributors can interpret it instantly?